Observation of mirror-odd and mirror-even spin texture in ultrathin epitaxially strained RuO2 films: Abstract

 \section{Abstract}

-Recently, rutile RuO$_2$ has attracted renewed interest due to expectations of prominent altermagnetic spin-splitting.
-However, accumulating experimental evidence suggests that in its bulk and thick-film forms, RuO$_2$ does not display any form of magnetic ordering.
-Despite this, the spin structure of RuO$_2$ remains largely unexplored in the ultra-thin limit, where substrate-imposed epitaxial strain can be substantial.
-Here, we employ spin-resolved angle-resolved photoemission spectroscopy, supported by ab-initio calculations, to reveal the electronic structure of 2.7~nm-thick epitaxial RuO$_2$ heterostructures.
+\bfseries \boldmath Recently, rutile ruthenium dioxide (RuO$_2$) has attracted renewed interest due to expectations of prominent altermagnetic spin splitting.
+However, accumulating experimental evidence suggests that, in its bulk and thick-film forms, RuO$_2$ does not display any form of magnetic ordering.
+Despite this, the spin structure of RuO$_2$ remains largely unexplored in the ultrathin limit, where substrate-imposed epitaxial strain can be substantial.
+Here, we use spin-resolved angle-resolved photoemission spectroscopy, supported by ab initio calculations, to reveal the electronic structure of 2-nanometer-thick epitaxial RuO$_2$ heterostructures.
 We observe an unconventional spin texture characterized by the coexistence of mirror-even and mirror-odd momentum-dependent components.
 A comprehensive symmetry analysis rules out nonmagnetic origins of this spin texture.
-These findings suggest an emergent non-relativistic spin structure enabled by epitaxial strain in the ultra-thin limit, marking a distinct departure from the behavior of relaxed or bulk RuO$_2$.
-Our work opens new perspectives for exploring symmetry-breaking mechanisms and spin textures in oxide heterostructures.
+These findings suggest an emergent nonrelativistic spin structure enabled by epitaxial strain in the ultrathin limit, marking a distinct departure from the behavior of relaxed or bulk RuO$_2$.
+Our work opens previously unexplored perspectives for exploring symmetry-breaking mechanisms and spin textures in oxide heterostructures.

-\section{Introduction}
+\subsection{Introduction}